Is diatomaceous earth efficacious at reducing red mite (Dermanyssus gallinae) burden in the domestic chicken?

 Total relevant papers0 relevant papers from both MEDLINE and CAB Abstracts

 No peer reviewed research papers were identified that addressed the PICO question by examining the comparative effect of diatomaceous earth (DE) on red mite infestation in the chicken.
-This search identified four in vitro based research papers (Maurer et al., 2009; Schulz et al., 2014; Steenberg and Kilpinen, 2014; Kilpinen and Steenberg, 2016) that indicated DE may have some efficacy as an anti-parasitic agent against red mite but were rejected because they were based on findings from in vitro research.
+This search identified five in vitro based research papers (Maurer et al., 2009; Schulz et al., 2014; Steenberg and Kilpinen, 2014; Kilpinen and Steenberg, 2016; Alves et al., 2019) that indicated DE may have some efficacy as an anti-parasitic agent against red mite but were rejected because they were based on findings from in vitro research.
 One non–peer reviewed report of a case (Roberts, 2010) was identified that reported a lack of red mites observed 3 weeks after DE was applied to a red mite infested hen house, but this was also excluded as it was not considered primary research.

 Summary of Evidence